realcathode/elf-loader/README.md

 This project is a custom, minimal loader for 64-bit ELF executables on Linux, written in C. It is capable of parsing an ELF file, mapping its segments into memory, setting up a stack, and transferring control to the new program.

-It was developed as a university assignment to understand virtual memory, memory protection, and the process stack layout.

 ## Features

 This loader successfully implements the following: